DeCommas/decommas-sdk/README.md

 And this is it!
 Now you're ready to build your own project.
 You can use `decommas.address.getCoins` and `decommas.address.getTokens` freely for development purposes.

 ### Quick start with API key
-> When your app is ready for some battle-tests, or you'd like to use all DeCommas API functionality, sugin up on [our dashboard](https://dashboard.decommas.io/) to get API key.
+> When your app is ready for some battle-tests, or you'd like to use all DeCommas API functionality, sign up on [our dashboard](https://build.decommas.io/) by pressing "Get Started" to get API key.
 It's still free to use but allows calls to all API methods and increases rate limits.

 ```ts